jd-develop/nougaro/src/runtime/values/values_and_comparisons.md

 Two modules SHOULD be equal if they have the same name.
 GT, GTE, LT, LTE comparisons SHOULD fail.

 ## Constructors
-Two constructors, as of 0.20.0, SHOULD NOT be equal.
+Two constructors SHOULD be equal if they have the same name, the same parent, the same attributes and the same symbol table.
 GT, GTE, LT, LTE comparisons SHOULD fail.

 ## Objects
-Two objects, as of 0.20.0, SHOULD NOT be equal.
+Two objects SHOULD be equal if they have the same attributes, constructors, and types.
 GT, GTE, LT, LTE comparisons SHOULD fail.

 ## NoneValue
 Two NoneValues SHOULD be equal.
 GT, GTE, LT, LTE comparisons SHOULD fail.

-## Functions (user-written)
+## Functions (user-written) and methods
-Two Functions SHOULD be equal when their body node is equal.
+Two Functions SHOULD be equal when their body node is equal and their parameters are equal.
+A one-line (arrowed) function SHOULD NOT be equal to a multi-line function.
 GT, GTE, LT, LTE comparisons SHOULD fail.
+The fact that two methods are not defined in the same object SHOULD NOT affect their equality.

 ## BuiltinFunctions and ModuleFunctions
 Two Builtin/Module functions SHOULD be equal when their name and their type is equal.
 Their type is defined as their module name or `BuiltinFunction` if not in a module.
 GT, GTE, LT, LTE comparisons SHOULD fail.